 Anyone, however, who expects the book to be in any way sensational will soon discover otherwise.
 Conundrum is a moving and often humorous dispatch from an inner world of which the great majority of us will have no experience.
 It is not, as its author emphasizes, about sex, but about soul.

-Although James was not the first person to undergo this operation, he was probably the best known and apparently the least likely.
-After Oxford, and service in intelligence during the Second World War, he made his name as a daring foreign reporter who scooped news of the first ascent of Everest in 1953.
+Although Jan was not the first person to undergo this operation, she was probably the best known and apparently the least likely.
+After Oxford, and service in intelligence during the Second World War, James Morris made his name as a daring foreign reporter who scooped news of the first ascent of Everest in 1953.
 During the 1950s and ’60s he also produced a succession of brilliant travel books, the most famous of which capture the spirit of ancient cities such as Venice and Oxford, as well as his great trilogy on the history of the British Empire, Pax Britannica.
-And he was married with four children – a partnership of complete trust and openness which still survives.
+And James was married with four children – a partnership of complete trust and openness which still survives.

 A Leap into the Light